 \subsection{Analysis and Discussion}

-By comparing Table \ref{tab:integ} and Table \ref{tab:avail}, it can be seen that the integrity attacks in general perform much better than the availability attacks.
+By comparing Table \ref{tab:integ} and Table \ref{tab:avail}, it can be seen that the integrity attacks, in general, perform much better than the availability attacks.
 For instance, adversarial examples are rarely generated in the FGSM and JSMA availability attacks.
 Additionally, the perturbations produced by the availability attacks are all larger than their integrity counterparts.
 A potential cause for the difficulty is the disjoint nature between the benign and malicious input data, as exhibited by the clipping of the normalized inputs, in conjunction with a boundary decision (i.e., the threshold $T$) that is much closer to the benign input data.

 Among these four methods, the earlier algorithms, i.e., the FGSM and JSMA, perform worse than the C\&W and ENM attacks.
 As we mentioned above, especially in the availability attacks, the success rates of these attacks are significantly low.
-This result is actually expected, since the more advanced iterative C\&W and ENM algorithms are capable of searching a larger adversarial space than the FGSM and JSMA.
+This result is expected since the more advanced iterative C\&W and ENM algorithms can search a larger adversarial space than the FGSM and JSMA.

 A final observation is that ENM is very effective in these attacks.
-Despite the fact that this attack is optimized with respect to the $L_1$ norm, its generated adversarial examples yield very small values for all other norms as well.
+Even though this attack is optimized for the $L_1$ norm, its generated adversarial examples simultaneously yield minimal values for the other norms.
 Specifically, the $L_0$ perturbations produced were even better than those produced by JSMA.
 As stated above, the $L_0$ norm seems to be the most appropriate norm among these four $L_p$ norms in the setting of network security, as it signifies altering a minimized number of extracted features from the network traffic.
-Thus, ENM can be feasibly implemented against the Kitsune to generate adversarial examples to fool the detection system, while only requiring very small perturbations.
+Thus, ENM can be implemented against the Kitsune to generate adversarial examples to fool the detection system while requiring minimal perturbations.

-We note that the above attacks were produced with an adaptive step size random search of each methods parameters.
-In practice adversaries may use such a naive approach to determine effect attack algorithms.
-Then, utilize more robust optimization algorithms, such as Bayesian or gradient decent optimization, with the indicated attack algorithms to produce superior result.
+We note that the above attacks were produced with an adaptive step size random search of the parameters of each method.
+In practice, adversaries may use such a naive approach to determine effect attack algorithms.
+Then, utilize more robust optimization algorithms, such as Bayesian or gradient descent optimization, with the indicated attack algorithms to produce a superior result.